 Australia's best options trading platforms

-Interactive Brokers: Best options trading platform (2024 Finder Award winner)
+1. Interactive Brokers: Best options trading platform (Finder Award winner)

-Interactive Brokers has been named Finder's best platform for options trading in 2024.
+Interactive Brokers was named Finder's best platform for options trading.
 Along with the most extensive list of trading tools we've seen, IB has some of the lowest fees and multiple account options to appeal to any investor.
 Interactive Brokers offers options on US, Canadian and Mexican stocks with trade fees starting from just $1 per order.

 Low options trading fees.